 Completely stumped for gift ideas this Valentine's Day?
 Please step away from the roses and the waxy boxed chocolates.
-Instead, how about surprising your special someone with the promise of a trip?
+Instead, how about surprising your special someone with an international getaway?

 It doesn't have to cost a lot.
-In fact, if you've been contemplating a trip overseas, 2018 is shaping up to be the year to do it.
-The recent influx of budget carriers operating between the U.S. and Europe has increased competition and brought fares way down.
+In fact, if you've been contemplating a trip overseas, 2020 is shaping up to be the year to do it.
+Fares are low and the dollar is fairly strong.

 Love-struck couples have always flocked to Paris.
-Now it's easier and cheaper to make the trip as more low cost airlines have added service in the last few years—XL Airways, Level, WOW, and Norwegian just to name a few.
-This spring, look for Primera Air to begin flights from both Newark and Boston to Paris, with previous sale fares available for as low as $99 one-way.
+Now it's easier and cheaper to make the trip as more low-cost airlines have added service in the last few years—Level, French bee, and Norwegian just to name a few.

 Another option for those willing to splurge on the good seats, all-biz-class La Compagnie operates between Newark and Paris and regularly offers two-for-one companion fares.
 Standard sale prices fluctuate between just under $900 and $1,600.
 These sale rates have been known to appear even in the summer months.
 That's often lower than what you'd find even for peak summer economy on other carriers!